thegideonjohn/azure-zero-trust-architecture/README.md

 ## Step 6: Create the SQL Database (web-db-01)

-Now we build the secure "chef" for our application, locking it in the `db-subnet`.
+Now, let's build the secure "chef" for our application, locking it in the `db-subnet`.

 1. In the Azure search bar, type: **Azure SQL** and select it.
 2. On the left-hand menu, click **"Azure SQL Database"**.